c4tom/DreamDevBox/docs/intermediate/configure-php-xdebug.rst

 Configure PHP Xdebug
 ********************

-This section explains in depth how to enable and use PHP Xdebug with the Devilbox.
+This section explains in depth how to enable and use PHP Xdebug with the DreamDevBox.

 **Table of Contents**